Wherever you are, we've been there too.

 and wow, it hurt!

-You're in the early, confusing stage.
-You’re in pain, maybe unsure what’s going on, and googling furiously.
-Here’s how to get a real diagnosis and what to ask your doctor next.
+This early stage is confusing and overwhelming.
+You’re in pain, you’re unsure what’s happening, and you’re trying to make sense of it all.
+Here’s what you need to know to get a real diagnosis and what to ask your doctor next.

 It's a common and complex form of inflammatory arthritis caused by high levels of uric acid in your blood, which form painful crystals in your joints.
 This is a biological condition, not a personal failing or simply a result of diet.
 Learn more about gout here >